Galbraith Lowry Cole: Member of Parliament

 He was Member of Parliament in the Irish House of Commons for the family seat of Enniskillen from 1797 to 1800, and represented Fermanagh in the British House of Commons in 1803.

 He was appointed 2nd Governor of Mauritius from 12 June 1823 to 17 June 1828.
 He left in 1828 to take up the post of Governor of the Cape Colony which position he filled until 1833.

 Cole was knighted in 1813, and was invested as a Knight Grand Cross, Order of the Bath on 2 January 1815.

+Commemorations

 He is commemorated in Enniskillen by a statue surmounting a 30 m column in Fort Hill Park, carried out by the Irish sculptor, Terence Farrell.

+Sir_Lowry's_Pass over the Hottentots Holland mountains near Cape Town was built while he was Governor, and named after him.

 Family

-Cole was married on 15 June 1815 to Frances Harris (d.
-1 November 1847), daughter of James Harris, 1st Earl of Malmesbury, for whom Malmesbury, Western Cape is named, and Harriet Mary, his wife.
-His late marriage was attributed by his family to the unhappy outcome of his romance with the future Duchess of Wellington, to whom he had been briefly engaged in 1802-3.
-Frances Cole played a prominent part in social philanthropy in the Cape and worked towards having Coloured children taught useful trades.
+Cole was married on 15 June 1815 to Lady Frances Harris (d.
+1 November 1847), daughter of James Harris, 1st Earl of Malmesbury, for whom Malmesbury, South Africa is named, and Harriet Mary (née Amyand), his wife.
+His late marriage was attributed by his family to the unhappy outcome of his romance with the future Catherine Pakenham (later Duchess of Wellington) to whom he had been briefly engaged in 1802–3.
+Frances Cole played a prominent part in social philanthropy in the Cape and worked towards having coloured children taught useful trades.
 Colesberg, a town in the Cape, is named after him, as is Sir Lowry's Pass near Cape Town.
 They had seven children: